Age isn’t the only factor when it comes to weighing the risk of diabetes.

 - Have a family history of diabetes (mother, father, sister or brother, with type 2 diabetes)

 - Have a history of polycystic ovarian disease

-Dr. Peters recommends a simple blood glucose test to determine if you have prediabetes or diabetes.
-A normal test shows less than 100 mg/dL in the morning while fasting, while 100-124 mg/dL means you’re pre diabetic and 125 mg/dL and above means you are diabetic, she explained.
+Peters recommends a simple blood glucose test to determine if you have prediabetes or diabetes.
+A normal test shows less than 100 mg/dl, in the morning while fasting; while 100-124 mg/dl means you’re prediabetic; and 125 mg/dl and higher means you are diabetic, she explains.

-Dr. Peters said an alternate test, called the HbA1C or A1C test, can be done any time of day and takes the three-month average of blood sugar levels.
-Less than 5.6 percent is normal.; 5.7-6.4 percent is prediabetes, and 6.5 percent and above is diabetes.
+Peters says an alternate test, called the HbA1c or A1c test, can be done any time of day and takes the three-month average of blood sugar levels.
+Less than 5.6% is considered normal; 5.7-6.4% is prediabetic, and 6.5% and higher is diabetic.

-“The best blood test is a fasting (nothing but water overnight) blood sugar level,” she added.
+“The best blood test is a fasting (nothing but water, overnight) blood sugar level,” she adds.

 by Ramin Zahed